South Africa–Ukraine relations

-2022 Russian invasion
+Overview

+Russo-Ukrainian War

-South Africa has avoided criticizing Russia's 2014 annexation of Crimea and instead argued for solidarity amongst BRICS nations.
+South Africa has avoided criticising Russia's 2014 annexation of Crimea and instead argued for solidarity amongst BRICS nations.

-Although initially critical of Russia's 2022 invasion of Ukraine, South Africa sought to repair and maintain friendly relations with Russia.
+Although initially critical of the Russian invasion of Ukraine, South Africa sought to repair and maintain friendly relations with Russia.
 President Ramaphosa stated that South Africans "in the main" support the South African government's neutral position on the war.

 South Africa was one of 35 countries that abstained from voting on a United Nations condemnation of Russia's invasion of the country, a stance that Ukrainian Ambassador to South Africa Liubov Abravitova described as "puzzling", "unacceptable" and "alarming."
 Said ambassador later stated that her country was finding it difficult to engage with the South African government on the issue due to a lingering goodwill towards Russia, citing the Soviet Union's assistance to the anti-apartheid struggle as the reason, something the ruling African National Congress (ANC) views as being provided by Russia.

 On 20 April 2022, South African president Cyril Ramaphosa and Ukrainian President Volodymyr Zelensky discussed the war, seven weeks after Ramaphosa discussed the war with Russian President Vladimir Putin.
 The length of time between Ramaphosa's discussions with the two and the reported difficulty that the Ukrainians had in organising the meeting was cause for controversy.